What to do with a slow Umbraco CMS website?

 Over many years of experience and hard lessons learned – we have all in one place.

 If you have anything to do with Umbraco CMS or Content Management Systems in general, you should find something useful in this post!

-In this article I am going to cover the following improvements:
+In this article, I am going to share Umbraco Health Check best tips and I'll cover the following improvements:

 - Better user experience

 - Reducing resources usage (CPU / Memory / IO)